 The City of Hercules has initiated a process to adopt a Specific Plan that would encompass a discrete area north of and adjacent to the pump station, and that would expand across San Pablo Avenue to San Pablo Bay.
 Currently designated for Planned Commercial Industrial uses, the City proposes to amend the General Plan so that the land is designated Specific Plan, with residential and institutional uses.
-The project site is zoned Industrial.
-City also proposes to amend the Zoning Regulations so that t-The areas immediately adjacent to the pump station would be within SP-R-MH Residential Medium High Density and SP-R/RF Retail/Residential Flex zoning districtszones.
-Further north, portions of the site would be adjacent lands are zoned SP-S School and SP-R-Z Residential Z-Lot.
+The City also proposes to amend the Zoning Regulations so that the areas immediately adjacent to the pump station would be within SP-R-MH Residential Medium High Density and SP-R/RF Retail/Residential Flex zones.
+Further north, portions of the site would be zoned SP-S School and SP-R-Z Residential Z-Lot.